lfmenzel/bahn-display-board-coding-challenge/README.md

 `cd client`

+## Stack:
+- vite
+- react
+- typescript
+- redux/toolkit
+- shadcn
+- tailwindcss
+- lucide-react
+- storybook
+- axios
+- lodash-es
+- i18next
+- eslint

 # Known Issues:
 - There are Stations without extIds (atm I filter them out)
 - Search and Select is not perfect if Station is selected
 - There are probable more Vehicle Types
-- No Tests
+- No Tests right now
-- Quality of Response is not always good
+- Quality of Response is not always good, so deal with edge cases

+`@2025 Lars F. Menzel`